MENTOR SPOTLIGHT | MAY 2016

 Department: American Studies and History

 Describe your work in a few sentences that we can all understand: For a very long time I have been trying to figure out how, in the U.S. past, ordinary people simultaneously developed racial identities and class identities.
 Early on, this meant studying how the identity of “slave” and that of “African American” developed together, with enslaved people often drawing great resources from memories of Africa.
-More recently, it has meant studying how the unhappy identity of the “white worker” developed historically.
+More recently, it has meant studying how the unhappy identity of the “white worker”

 Q: How did you first get interested in doing research?

 A: My first large research project involved researching how enslaved Africans in British North America developed burial practices based on melding together a variety of traditions from West and Central Africa.
 The sources, a few hundred slave autobiographies, folklore, and slave songs were few enough that it seemed possible to read them all.